 Support SPI Communication

 SPI, or Serial Peripheral Interface, is a synchronous, full duplex serial communication protocol between high-speed devices over short distances.
-The SPI protocol supports a single master with one or more slaves.
-The master can communicate to any slave on the bus, but each slave can communicate only with the master.
+The SPI protocol supports a single controller with one or more peripherals.
+The controller can communicate to any peripheral on the bus, but each peripheral can communicate only with the controller.

-The SPI Master Transfer block in the support package library enables communication with other SPI devices.
-You can use this block only when you use your hardware as the master device.
+The SPI Controller Transfer block in the support package library enables communication with other SPI devices.
+You can use this block only when you use your hardware as the controller device.

 With SPI, you can: